Shipbuilding in the American colonies: Impact of wealthy Boston merchants

 In 1717, Boston learned that disaster had struck in the West Indies.
 The Spanish attacked and destroyed the British settlement at Trist in the Bay of Campeche, where Boston merchants had long extracted log wood for sale in England and Europe.
 Boston's economy was sent into a tailspin.
-Ship orders decreased and confidence in long-term credit arrangements plummeted triggering an unprecedented amount of lawsuits.
+Ship orders decreased, and confidence in long-term credit arrangements plummeted, triggering an unprecedented amount of lawsuits.
 Boston's economic catastrophe in 1717 led to the creation of new currency and credit laws that directly affected how merchants and tradesmen in the shipbuilding industry conducted business.
 This meant more stringent lending practices to trustworthy tradesmen and a stronger, more transparent industry that continued to dominate the Atlantic economy.

 Skilled labor

-Much of the skills required of shipwrights or shipbuilders were obtained through on-the-job-training.
+Many of the skills required of shipwrights or shipbuilders were obtained through on-the-job training.
 Many of the earliest shipyards and boat shops operated as family businesses passed down from generation to generation.
 The town of Essex, Massachusetts became the center for skilled craftsmen and produced the best boats.
-In 1794, Tench Coxe described America's shipbuilding experiences as an art for which the United States is peculiarly qualified by their skill in construction and vast natural resources.
+In 1794, Tench Coxe described America's shipbuilding experiences as an art for which the United States is peculiarly qualified by its skill in construction and vast natural resources.
 Skilled shipbuilding craftsmen were always in demand during the colonial period because shipbuilding pertained to many areas of the economy.
-The uses of ships in trade, fishing and travel meant there was a continual supply and demand for shipbuilding skills.
+The uses of ships in trade, fishing, and travel meant there was a continual supply and demand for shipbuilding skills.

 Natural resources

 Until the mid-nineteenth century, forests were the basis of sea power in all its military and commercial aspects, and each nation strove to maintain its independence by protecting timber supply routes that often extended over great distances.
 This drove the British to encourage shipbuilding in the American colonies.
 Over 1,000 vessels were launched out of the American colonies during the seventeenth century.
-Boston, Massachusetts was the distribution hub of natural resources that included cedar, maple, white pine, spruce and oak timber cut in New England.
-By the mid seventeenth century shipwrights were beginning to take advantage of oak, mulberry, cedar and laurel in Delaware, Maryland and Virginia.
-During the seventeenth century iron became increasingly used by shipwrights for bracing, bolts, anchors and ordinance.
+Boston, Massachusetts was the distribution hub of natural resources that included cedar, maple, white pine, spruce, and oak timber cut in New England.
+By the mid-seventeenth century, shipwrights were beginning to take advantage of oak, mulberry, cedar, and laurel in Delaware, Maryland, and Virginia.
+During the seventeenth century, iron became increasingly used by shipwrights for bracing, bolts, anchors, and ordinance.
 The American colonies were able to meet their demand for iron by utilizing their expansive charcoal reserves.
 These vast natural resources made American colonial ships cost 25 Mexican dollars per ton versus English ships' 69 Mexican dollars per ton according to a 1794 account by Tenche Coxe.